Nagisa Sakurauchi

-Nagisa Sakurauchi (櫻内 渚, Sakurauchi Nagisa, born August 11, 1989) is a Japanese football player as a Right back and currently plays for Taiwan Football Premier League club Taichung Futuro.
+Nagisa Sakurauchi (櫻内 渚, Sakurauchi Nagisa, born August 11, 1989) is a Japanese football player as a Right back for New Taipei Hang Yuan.

 Career

 Sakurauchi began his youth career with Kansai University from 2008 until his graduation in 2011.

 On 7 April 2011, Sakurauchi began his professional career with Jubilo Iwata from 2012.
 On 15 December 2020, he was announced that he would leave in Iwata, where he had been enrolled for nine years due to the expiration of his contract.

 On 9 January 2021, Sakurauchi signed with the J1 club, Vissel Kobe.
 He left the club after two years at Kobe.

 On 27 December 2022, Sakurauchi joined the J3 club, FC Imabari, for the upcoming 2023 season.

 Career statistics

 Club

-Updated to the start of 2023 season.
+Updated to the start of 2026–27 season.